Yasi92/Home-Care-Services-Lilien/TESTING.md

 - I have tested the website on the following devices:

-     - iPhone 8/X/12/5/SE (On physical devices)
+     - iPhone X/12/12 pro (On physical devices)
+     - Galaxy S21 (On physical device)
      - iPad (On physical devices)
      - iPad Pro (Chrome Developer Tools)
      - iPad mini (Chrome Developer Tools)